-As of January 1, 2019, the estimated population of the area serviced by the District was 25,766.
-The median age of the residents was 41.1 years, occupied housing units in the community totaled 8,188, and the median household income, not adjusted for inflation is estimated at \$93,6471.
-At June 30, 2019, unemployment in California was 4.2%, San Diego County was 3.3%, and the local rate in the Valley Center Census Designated Place (CDP) was 3.5%.
+As of January 1, 2020, the estimated population of the area serviced by the District was 28,507.
+The median age of the residents was 38.4 years, occupied housing units in the community totaled 8,140, and the median household income, not adjusted for inflation is estimated at \$98,918.
+At June 30, 2020, unemployment in California was 14.9%, San Diego County was 7.7%, and the local rate in the Valley Center Census Designated Place (CDP) was 6.4%.
+These figures are a result of the state of the economy due to the Coivid-19 Pandemic.

-Valley Center Municipal Water District relies on the San Diego County Water Authority (SDCWA or "Authority") as its sole source provider for the treated water.
-The Authority imports water through the Metropolitan Water District of Southern California (MWD) system.
-MWD obtains its water from two sources: the Colorado River Aqueduct and the State Water Project.
+The District relies on the San Diego County Water Authority (SDCWA or "Authority") as its' sole source provider for treated potable water.
+The Authority imports water through the Metropolitan Water District of Southern California (MWD) system and its own aqueduct, storage and treatment system.
+MWD obtains its water from two sources: the Colorado River Aqueduct and the State Water Project under a water supply contract with the Department of Water Resources.
 This water has become increasingly unreliable in recent years as deteriorating ecological conditions have led to regulatory restrictions on pumping water supplies from the Bay-Delta.
-The Bay-Delta is a 1,100 mile inland river delta and estuary formed at the confluence of the Sacramento and San Joaquin Rivers east of San Francisco.
+The Bay-Delta is an inland river delta and estuary formed at the confluence of the Sacramento and San Joaquin Rivers east of San Francisco.
 It is a key water supply source for California including the millions of residents in San Diego County.
-In addition, the Authority's water supply portfolio also includes relatively new supplies from the Carlsbad Desalination Plant and the Colorado River.
-The supplies from the Colorado River include a water conservation and transfer agreement with the Imperial Irrigation District and water conserved by two projects, the All American Canal Lining Project, and the Coachella Canal Lining Project.
+In addition, the Authority's water supply portfolio also includes supplies secured in 2003 from the Colorado River.
+These supplies include a water conservation and transfer agreement with the Imperial Irrigation District and water conserved by two projects, the All American Canal

-1 San Diego Association of Governments (SANDAG) as of January 1, 2018, (data not yet available for 2019) in the Valley Center Statistical Reference Area, which encompasses part but not all of the District.
+San Diego Association of Governments (SANDAG) as of January 1, 2019, (data not yet available for 2020) in the Valley Center Statistical Reference Area, which encompasses part but not all of the District.